Upper West Side Employment Attorney | Upper West Side Business Litigation Attorney

 - During an employee’s own serious illness; or

-- Active military service of a close family member.
+- Active military service of an immediate family member.

-If an employee is asserting an FMLA claim against your business, contact an Upper West Side business litigation attorney from the Law Offices of David S. Rich, LLC.
+If an employee asserts an FMLA claim against your business, contact an Upper West Side business litigation attorney from the Law Offices of David S. Rich, LLC.

 Restrictive Covenants on the Upper West Side NYC

-Restrictive covenants are common in employment agreements on the Upper West Side of New York City.
-These agreements protect the investment of effort, time, and other resources invested by a business as well as new workers.
-Two of the common types of restrictive covenants in New York are:
+Restrictive covenants are typical in employment agreements on the Upper West Side of Manhattan.
+These agreements protect the investment of effort, time, and other resources invested by a business and new workers.
+Two of the common types of restrictive covenants in Manhattan are:

 - Non-disclosure agreements – These prohibit workers from exposing trade secrets as well as confidential information of an organization.